Thank you to everybody who came to see us at CES 2017, see you again next year!

-At the show, you will be able to create your own unique haptic sensations using our Sensation Editor software.
+At the show, you were able to create your own unique haptic sensations using our Sensation Editor software.
 Want to create a virtual button that pulses on your hand 3 times?
-You can do that.
+You could do that.
 Want to make it faster, slower, static or track your hand?
-You can do that with a simple slider.
-Come and experiment for yourself at booth #41136 in the Sands Convention Center.
+You could do that with a simple slider.

 Hygenic, secure, industrial controls